pigmonkey/disposable/README.md

 restrictive netfilter.

 This may be useful for a number of applications, but was created specifically with Chromium in mind.
-To open a shady site within isolated and disposable sandbox -- or simply to help further protect your online banking -- prepend your normal command with `disposable`:
+To open a shady site within an isolated and disposable sandbox -- or simply to help further protect your online banking -- prepend your normal command with `disposable`: